rcuyegkeng/steam_offline_shell_script/README.md

 Steam Offline Shell Script
 ==========================

-This is a little shell script for starting steam in offline mode.
+This is a shell script for starting steam in offline mode.

 The script is based on the responses and code on: